pepsimidamerica/clope/README.md

 A fact is the central information being stored.
 Generally, things that are not changing.
 A sale, an inventory, a product movement.

 - Cashless Vending Tranaction
+- Collection Micromarket Sales
+- Order to Fulfillment (Delivery)
+- Order to Fulfillment (Vending and Micromarket)
+- Delivery Order Receive
+- Sales Revenue By Day
+- Sales Revenue By Visit
+- Sales By Coil
+- Scheduling Machine
+- Scheduling Route Summary
+- Telemetry Sales
+- Vending Micromarket Visit
+- Warehouse Inventory
+- Warehouse Observed Inventory
+- Warehouse Product Movement
+- Warehouse Purchase
+- Warehouse Receive

 ### Functions

 Also included in Cantaloupe's Snowflake are a couple functions.
 General intention seems to be gathering a subset of data from a couple core fact tables.
+Haven't yet implemented wrappers for these.